-Challenges Priorities Indicators Actions Kabul-bias of GENERAL Capacity For 3.1. capacity PRIORITY opportunities development provided to In combination with sub-granting, support capacity building Donors (EU interventions 3.
-Capacity beneficiaries opportunities to newly established CSOs that are very active in through (benefitting development from provinces, districts and villages outside Kabul and bigger cities but CSO-LA networks and efforts better grassroots have limited access to such opportunities. programme), well- target the real organisations CSO connected needs of Afghan and in networks CSOs ) to the CSOs (including provinces detriment of remote CSOs not For 3.2.
-CSOs in far based in the Degree of Conduct a needs assessment by category of CSOs and based on that, Donors (EU provinces. capital) to help involvement of develop a strategic and implementation plan for at least two years through CSOs improve civil society in indicating the technical capacity building opportunities, duration, CSO-LA Donor-driven their technical and design of joint category of CSOs to benefit, outcome and impact evaluation. programme) capacity institutional capacity development capacities as well opportunities To consider a specific component for institutional capacity building is Donors agendas and as internal Institutional included as a clause when providing funding to project and absence of governance capacity programmes, when possible. systematic structures. building needs component For 3.3. assessments SPECIFIC included in CSOs, GoA PRIORITIES grant Civil society organisations to adopt a common framework for financial A majority of contracts reporting and public disclosure, which will help lay the ground work CSOs lack a 3.1.
+Challenges Priorities Indicators Actions ~ Kabul-bias of GENERAL Capacity For 3.1. capacity PRIORITY opportunities The second in stick work in a second second second its heritations Denem (EU development 2.
+Como ita provided to In combination with sub-granting, support capacity building Donors (EU interventions 3.
+Capacity beneficiaries opportunities to newly established CSOs that are very active in through CSO-LA (benefitting development efforts better from provinces, districts and villages outside Kabul and bigger cities but networks and well- grassroots have limited access to such opportunities. programme), CSO connected target the real needs of Afghan organisations and in networks CSOs) to the CSOs (including provinces networks detriment of remote CSOs not provinces For 3.2.
+CSOs in far based in the Degree of Conduct a needs assessment by category of CSOs and based on that, Donors (EU provinces. capital) to help involvement of develop a strategic and implementation plan for at least two years through provinces.
+CSOs improve civil society in indicating the technical capacity building opportunities, duration, CSO-LA Donor-driven their technical and design of joint category of CSOs to benefit, outcome and impact evaluation. programme) capacity institutional capacity r in the second s 1 8 development capacities as well opportunities To consider a specific component for institutional capacity building is Donors agendas and as internal Institutional included as a clause when providing funding to project and absence of governance capacity programmes, when possible. systematic structures. building needs component For 3.3. assessments SPECIFIC included in CSOs, GoA PRIORITIES grant Civil society organisations to adopt a common framework for financial A majority of contracts reporting and public disclosure, which will help lay the ground work CSOs lack a 3.1.
 Provincial, for long-term domestic sustainability of the sector (Self Reliance). clear mandate remote-based and Certification AICS